KishanRaj0007/Competitive-Programming/Idea Notes/Number Theory.md

 ---
 ## Chinese Remainder Theorem
 ![Screenshot 2024-06-14 094540](https://github.com/KishanRaj0007/Competitive-Programming/assets/142702439/037866bd-6ec9-4e3d-b58b-899c31427e6f)
-### Problem is to find minimum value of x.(NLog N)
+### Problem is to find minimum value of x.
-Note that gcd of 3, 4 and 5 is one and chinese remainder theorem is valid only if they are coprime.
+Note that gcd of 3, 4 and 5 is one and chinese remainder theorem is valid only if they are pairwise coprime.
 Chinese Remainder Theorem states that there always exists an x that satisfies given congruences:-

  x ≡ y (mod productOfNumbers) i.e., All those x when divided by product(3*4*5) will always give same remainder.